 - Portability: Allows for all tour content to be downloaded to the student’s device.

 - iOS/Android Support

-- Future Maintenance: A simple graphical user interface (GUI) and block based coding system would make future maintenance of the tour easier for future professors and staff members.
+- Future Maintenance: A simple graphical user interface (GUI) and the block-based coding system would make future maintenance of the tour much easier for others.